-BWP is committed to providing reliable, affordable and sustainable electrical service to Burbank.
-BWP's reliability is superb, maintaining electrical service to BWP's customers 99.99% of the time in 2021.
-In terms of affordability, BWP's rates are near the lowest in the region, with annual rate increases at or below the long-run rate of inflation for the last decade.
+BWP is committed to providing reliable, affordable, and sustainable electrical service to Burbank.
+BWP's reliability is superb, maintaining electrical service to BWP's customers 99.99% of the time in 2022.
+In terms of affordability, BWP's rates are near the lowest in the region.
 BWP's commitment to sustainability is strong: In 2007, BWP was the first utility to commit to 33% renewables by 2020 and BWP reached 33.3% renewables in fiscal year 2016-17.
 Consistent with BWP's 2019 Integrated Resource Plan, by the end of the planning period in 2038, BWP would have renewables equivalent to a 67% renewable portfolio standard, approximately double the current level.